 The X-Light allows for a wide variety of excitation wavelengths, input is multimode and produces flat, even illumination across the entire field of view.

 The X-Light is revolutionary for its support of larger format camera sensors.
 The X-Light V1 supports sensor sizes with up to a 22 mm diagonal field of view and the X-Light V2 is capable of a 25 mm diagonal field of view.
 By taking advantage of the newest, state of the art CMOS sensors, this allows confocal imaging of large samples at very high speeds.The X-Light is a powerful, affordable and flexible spinning disk system which can be added to any upright or invert microscope and combined with any steady-state light source and camera.

 X-Light Confocal Imager Camera Choice

-Any camera can be used with the X-Light confocal imager but we believe that the best performance can be achieved with the 95% quantum efficient, back-illuminated Scientific CMOS camera, the Photometrics Prime 95B™ and the larger format Prime 95B 25 mm.
+Any camera can be used with the X-Light confocal imager, but the best performance can be achieved with a sensitive camera with high speed and a large field of view.

 Spinning disk confocal microscopy has historically been performed with EMCCD cameras which are highly sensitive but have a relatively small field of view and slow speed.